-Next are photos of the making of a cover using mainly Brown Sculptin.
+Next are photos of the making of a cover using mainly the wood glue mixed with brown powder colour or acrylics.
 I had so much fun with this one.
 My friend Sue from the Isle of Wight had gifted me a little bird mould some time ago and I love using it.
 This particular bird is made of plaster which I poured into the mould and allowed to set.
 One could also use polymer clay or even paper clay.
 I don’t really have a plan when I begin on a design but just allow it to evolve.
-I did want a tree though so cut one out of cardboard, painted it on both sides with Sculptin and stuck it on.
-This time the paste I used was Brown Sculptin mixed with Plain Flour.
+I did want a tree though so cut one out of cardboard, painted it on both sides with the wood glue and stuck it on.
+This time the paste I used was Brown Wood Glue mixed with Filler.

 I applied the lovely thick paste using a teaspoon then set to work creating all that interesting texture.
 Using the hair dryer in between helps a lot to make it thicker.
 Using blue acrylic paint the sky manifested itself.
 The little bird needed a perch so I used bits of wood then perched the little feller on top.
 Bits of cotton and string added even more depth.
 Whilst the liquid was still nice and tacky I added some of the little seeds.
-Next was to form moss and foliage (see the above photo).
+Next was to form moss and foliage (See the above photo.
+I now use the wood glue as Sculptin has ceased trading).
 I applied the green mixture using the knitting needle.
-Once I was satisfied the whole thing was popped into the oven for drying.
+Once I was satisfied the whole thing was left to dry.

 Using first of all a slightly lighter shade of brown acrylic the first layer of dry brushing began to reveal all that fabulous texture.
 I experimented with different colours to add even more depth.
 I used yellow, orange and finally to lift the whole thing a very fine dusting of white.
 The last photo shows a close up of one of the gardens around a fairy house.
-The greenery is a mixture of cous cous, amaranth seeds hardener, moulding compound and green acrylic.
+The greenery is a mixture of cous cous, amaranth seeds wood glue, filler and green acrylic.
 This particular garden has weathered frost, rain and sunshine for over a year.

 There are several ways of creating journals.
 One is to use a plain notebook.
 I protected the paper pages with cling film and masking tape.
 I covered inside and outside of the cover with Scupltin and the thin gauze.
 No need to dip the gauze.
 I painted first the cover then laid the gauze on top and applied with a paintbrush.
 If I don’t need to get dirty I don’t.

 The first 2 journals have been created over a sheet of cardboard.
 As I explained earlier the cardboard is covered on both sides.
-When completely dry I stuck them to the notebooks using Sculptin and some of the texture made up of Plain Flour and Sculptin.
+When completely dry I stuck them to the notebooks using wood glue.

 I used a hole punch on these two covers.
 I created the holes before adding the design and all that lovely texture.
 I hope you have fun creating your own designs.
 I am well and truly hooked and can’t wait to begin on the next ones.